Persistent, connected, brave - lessons from Generation Change

 The final, and probably most striking, thing was how brave all these campaigners were.
 From living with violent threats, to overcoming a deep sense of shame thorugh to living daily with racist aggression, each campaigner had an impressive bravery.

+But this is not to fall into the “hero myth”.
+Rather it is to recognise campaigning is a personal endeavour as well as a political one.
 And the bravery also expressed itself in using big and bold terms to describe why they did what they did.
 They were at their most inspiring when they talked about working for dignity, freedom and the role of love, compassion and empathy in making change happen.

 Across the series, there were moments of stark and shocking reality and a sense of progress never being made fast enough.
 But on a final tally, the creativity, passion and commitment of each generation of campaigners won out and their willingness to continue to be persistent, connected and brave is a lasting inspiration.